Improwised/os-provision/Readme.md

 # OS Provisioning Scripts for Computers

-This repo is a template to provision Manjaro-based linux distribution to look and work as we want it to, with all the bundled software installed.
+This repo is a template to provision [Gnome Edition of Manjaro](https://manjaro.org/downloads/official/gnome/) linux distribution to look and work as we want it to, with all the necessary software installed.

+## Manjaro

+### Installation

+The [First Steps](https://manjaro.org/support/firststeps/) guide is a good resource to install Manjaro.
+We recommend that you create a separate partition for `/home` to keep your work data separate from the OS volume.

+### Tips

+* Enable and use AUR (`yay` should enable AUR first time it runs) to install third-party software you need.
+It has wide range of packages available for almost everything you're going to need.
+*

 ## Features

 * AUR and yay
 * Desktop applications
-* Mac-ish theme for convenient migration
 * Alacritty + Oh-my-zsh
 * Other dotfiles and misc stuff